-In this paper, an analysis of service multiplexing in the dedicated channel (DTCH) is carried out in a realistic WCDMA UMTS environment which considers the different aspects concerning the physical layer, functionalities of the UMTS protocol stack and system capabilities.
-The joint transmission of voice, video, interactive game and signalling for both uplink and downlink has been studied.
-When a connection is accepted, certain resources are allocated for this user.
-According to these available resources and the different QoS requirements of the multiplexed services, transmission rates for each service must be determined.
-In order to select these rates, an strategy based on buffer occupation, delay requirements and target bit rate keeping power constraints is proposed and evaluated.
+WCDMA UMTS environment that considers the different aspects concerning the physical layer, functionalities of the UMTS protocol stack and system capabilities.
+Errors in the Signal to Interference Ratio (SIR) estimated by the power control are also considered.
+A new strategy to select transmission rates of the multiplexed services is proposed and evaluated.
+This strategy takes into account buffer occupation, delay requirements and target bit rate keeping power constraints.
 UMTS also allows to multiplex different services in upper layers (Logical Channels) sharing a common transmission rate (Transport Channel).
 This multiplexing is proposed for video and game transmission, and two strategies to share the common rate are evaluated.

 The remaining paper is organized as follows.
-In Section II, a description of the UMTS system functionalities, services and service capabilities is given and the proposed strategies are described.
-In Section III, the system model is presented and main parameters are described.
-We discuss performance results in Section IV and, finally, conclusions are provided in Section V.
+In Section 2, a description of the UMTS system functionalities, services and service capabilities is given and the proposed strategies are described.
+In Section 3, the system model is presented and main parameters are described.
+We discuss performance results in Section 4 and, finally conclusions are provided in Section 5.